abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ## What is ABP Framework?

-ABP Framework is a complete infrastructure for building modern web applications following software development best practices and guidelines.
+ABP Framework is a complete infrastructure for building modern web applications following the best practices and guidelines of software development.
 ABP Framework is completely free, [open source](https://github.com/abpframework) and community driven.
 ABP is a modular framework and Application Modules provide pre-built application functionalities.

 ## Before Contribution